FredericaBernkastel/space-filling/readme.md

 - ![](doc/eq4.svg)

 where `f` and `g` are arbitrary non-analytical functions.
-Additionally, in order to limit growth rate of the quadtree, it's possible to use "bin splitting" strategy.
 Alternatively, would storing polynomial approximations instead offer more advantages?

 Once above are done, I will use this library for my next project "Gallery of Babel".